Koenkk/zigbee2mqtt.io/docs/how_tos/how_to_support_new_tuya_devices.md

 ---
 ---
-# How to support new devices
+# How to support new Tuya devices
 Tuya devices use a custom `manuSpecificTuya` cluster, the instructions below will help you understand it better and provide some tools to ease discovery of their functions

 ## Instructions